Q. Do I need a pressure regulator?

 Q. The pressure regulator is not working it is not reducing my water pressure.

-A. Drip irrigation pressure regulators will not reduce the incoming pressure of your water source, they only regulate or maintain the stated pressure within your irrigation system.
-Pressure regulators need outflow and back pressure to regulate the pressure.
+A. Drip irrigation pressure regulators will not reduce the incoming pressure of your water source, they only regulate or maintain the stated pressure within your irrigation system when water is flowing.
+Pressure regulators need outflow and back pressure to regulate the system.
 If you connect your gauge to the end of the regulator then you are only measuring the static pressure of the water source.
 If you want to verify the pressure maintained in your system, then you would need to place the pressure gauge at the end of one of zones, turn the zone on, let it pressurize and once the lines have filled and emitters begin to flow then take the reading.
 This will give you your working pressure not your static pressure of the water source.